chrismck/rocketisp_v3/README.md

 ![ROCKETasp_V2](/Images/ROCKETasp_Front_v2_1.png)

-The case can be purchased through Digikey # HM1472-ND (Red) of via other distributors using Model # 1551USB3 (Hammond) for around $5 CAD.
+The case can be purchased through Digikey # HM1472-ND (Red) or via other distributors using Model # 1551USB3 (Hammond) for around $5 CAD.
 The case needs to be modified in the rear to allow the pin header to protrude out, or you can print the modified case using the supplied STL files for the Top and Bottom.
 Use fine settings.